AdvancedUnitedContinent/AUC/News/AUC.md

  the fundamental currency of the AUC ecosystem, was also issued on the ERC-20 basis.

-Subsequently, prior to launching its own application services, AUC project will develop
+Subsequently, prior to launching its own application services, Advanced project will develop

 its original mainnet system and transfer all previous blockdata and accounts to the newly